threatland/TL-FRAUD/README.md

 There is a large number of configuration files for popular credential stuffing tools, SentryMBA, BlackBullet, AIOC, Woxy and Storm.

+There is also a large number of YouTube view bots and various ad fraud tools for YouTube.

 ## Contributing ##

 Contributions to this repo are welcome.
 Simply fork this repo, open a pull request and consult with the repo maintainers about it.